jamcoding/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .forEach is a method that simply calls a function on each element of the array.
+It does not return a new array when ran.

+	.map is a method that calls provided function to each of the element of the array.
+It will create a new array of the same size when ran.
 2. What is the difference between a function and a method?
+    Function is a block of code that will perform a task or a series of tasks to get an output.
+A method is a function of an object.
 3. What is closure?
+    Closures are functions that refer to independent variables.
+These independent variables are not locally declared nor passed through as a parameter in a function.
 4. Describe the four rules of the 'this' keyword.
+    Window/Global Object Binding - when ‘this’ is in the global scope, it is referred to as the window/console Object.
+	Implicit Binding - when returning or using console.log(), the implicit binding is declaring what to look for which key to use in the object being passed returned or in the console.log()
+	New binding - In a constructor function, an object will be passed through listed with the keys and values of that object.
+	Explicit binding - With explicit binding, you are explicitly passing in a "this" with the .call() method.
 5. Why do we need super() in an extended class?
+    We need super() in an extended class to bind the classes together to inherit object keys and values.

 ## Project Set up